ExCL-Docs/excl-user-docs/software/compilers.md

 Some compilers (notably xlc and the nvhpc tool chain) cannot be installed on nfs, so if they are available they will show up in a different module directory.
 The same module commands are used.

-Additional compilers can be installed on request to [excl-help@ornl.gov](mailto:excl-help@ornl.gov).
+Additional compilers can be installed on request via the [support request form](https://www.excl.ornl.gov/support-request/).
 Maintaining multiple Gnu suites is straightforward, less so for other tool suites.

 Additional compilers and tools can also be installed using [Spack](https://spack.readthedocs.io/en/latest/).